 Introduction: Pursuant to RSA 155-E, the following application must be submitted to the Regulator to obtain an Excavation Permit.
 Prior to issuance of a permit, the Regulator shall determine that the provisions of RSA 155-E, these Regulations, and other applicable regulations or ordinances are met.
-(N.B. if this application is within the Little Boar's Head Village District then prior and current approval of the Little Boar's Head Village District Planning Board and/or Little Boar's Head Village District Zoning Board of Adjustment must be submitted with this application.)
-3/19/2007 and
+(N.B. if this application is within the Little Boar's Head Village District then prior and current approval of the Little Boar's Head Village District Planning Board and/or Little Boar's Head Village District Zoning Board of Adjustment must be submitted with this application.) \3/19/2007

-- 1. Submit completed application together with fees and additional required information to:

-- a.
-Chairman, Planning Board Town Office

-233 Atlantic Avenue

-North Hampton, New Hampshire 03862

-- b.
-Chairman, Conservation Commission Town Office

-233 Atlantic Avenue

-North Hampton, New Hampshire 03862

-- 2. Date of submission

-- 3. Name of owner/applicant

-Address (mailing)

-4. Location of proposed/existing excavation (municipality, nearest roads, other locational information, tax map and lot #).

-^{5.} Tax map and lot number, name and address of all abutters (see definition).
-Names must be current, based on Town records, five days prior to the submission of the application.
-(List below or attach separate sheet and show clearly on plan).
+1. Submit completed application together with fees and additional required information to: a.
+Chairman, Planning Board Town Office 233 Atlantic Avenue North Hampton, New Hampshire 03862 and b.
+Chairman, Conservation Commission Town Office 233 Atlantic Avenue North Hampton, New Hampshire 03862 2.
+Date of submission 3.
+Name of owner/applicant f owner/applicant Address (mailing) 4. of proposed/existing excavation (municipality, nearest roads, other locational information, and lot #).
+5. Tax mar o and lot number, name and address of all abutters (see definition).
+Names must be current, ٥. based or n Town records, five days prior to the submission of the application.
+(List below or attach sheet and show clearly on plan).